neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

     make
     sudo make install

-After that you can enter the option --with-biosig in the configure script of `Stimfit <http://www.stimfit.org>`_ and compile as usual.
+After that you can configure Stimfit with `-DSTF_WITH_BIOSIG=ON` and, when needed, select the desired provider through `-DSTF_BIOSIG_PROVIDER=...`.

 ======================
 Building documentation
 ======================

-The manual of `Stimfit <http://www.stimfit.org>`_ including the documentation is accessible on-line in http://www.stimfit.org/doc/sphix/.
-To have your local copy, you will need to install sphinx version 1.7 or older:
+The manual of `Stimfit <http://www.stimfit.org>`_ is published at https://neurodroid.github.io/stimfit/.
+For a local build, install Sphinx and related helpers in a Python 3 environment:

 ::

-    sudo apt-get install python-sphinx
+    python3 -m pip install -r doc/sphinx/requirements.txt sphinx

 To build a local copy call:

 ::

-    sphinx-build $HOME/Stimfit/doc/sphinx/ <destination> # destination folder could be $HOME/tmp/stf/doc/
+    sphinx-build -b html doc/sphinx doc/sphinx/.build/html

-The html documentation will be located in <destination>/index.html
+The HTML documentation will be written to `doc/sphinx/.build/html/index.html`.

-Additionally, the source code is documented with [Doxygen]_ and is also accessible on-line in http://www.stimfit.org/doc/doxygen/html/.
-If you want to have a local copy of the documentation, you will need to install the doxygen and gravphvix:
+Additionally, the source code can be documented with [Doxygen]_.
+Install Doxygen and Graphviz first:

 ::